 Hives

-Urticaria is a medical term for a skin rash that appears as bumps that are red and itchy.
-They often look like large
+Urticaria is a medical term for a rash that looks like red itchy bumps.
+They often look like big mosquito bites.
+Other

-mosquito bites.
-Other common terms are hives, welts, welps or wheals.
-Hives occur in 15-20% of the general
+common terms are hives, welts, or wheals.
+Urticaria is a common condition and will affect at least 15-20% of the

-Appearance: The skin rash appears as bumps on the skin that vary in size from pinhead sized to large areas of a few
+Appearance: The skin rash appears as bumps on the skin which can vary in size from pinhead sized to large areas

-inches across.
-The individual lesions usually start as well demarcated, well circumscribed bumps but can grow and
+several inches across.
+The individual lesions usually start as well demarcated, well circumscribed bumps but can grow

-they blanch (become white) on direct pressure.
-Hives may last for a few minutes, up to hours, and occasionally up to
+and they blanch (become white) on direct pressure.
+Hives may last for a few minutes, up to hours, and occasionally

-24 hours.
-The individual lesions usually come and go in less than 24 hours to be replaced by other newer lesions that
+up to 24 hours.
+The individual lesions usually come and go in less than 24 hours to be replaced by other newer lesions

-in turn last less than 24 hours.
-Urticaria can occur for only a brief time of a few days, but they can also occur daily for
+which in turn last less than 24 hours.
+Urticaria can occur for only a brief time of a few days, but they can also occur

-many months or even years.
+daily for many months or even years.
 Once the individual lesions disappear, there are no residual marks or scars.
-If dark,
+If

 Causes of urticaria: